Model Ashley Graham praised for showing pregnancy stretch marks

 The model, who announced her pregnancy last week, posted a nude photo on the platform Monday, in which she displays her stretch marks.
 "Same same but a little different," she wrote in the caption.

-In the photo, she is covers her breast with her hand and her face is not seen.
+In the photo, she is covering her breast with her hand and her face is not seen.
 Instead, the image focuses on her stretch marks and folds of skin across her thigh and waist -- all the features you see in a "real body," one fan wrote.

 The comments on the picture were overwhelmingly positive, with fans praising Graham for publicly representing what it's like to be a plus-sized woman experiencing pregnancy.